 While this may seem logical, research is beginning to show that it may not be the best way to achieve optimal health and fitness outcomes.
 Personalized nutrition is defined as the creation of an eating plan with dietary recommendations designed specifically for your body and lifestyle.
 In this article, we’ll explain personalized nutrition more in-depth, provide some examples, and discuss the potential health advantages of this style of eating.

 Everyone has heard of popular nutrition styles: the keto diet, the Atkins diet, paleo, etc. Many are just different varieties of the same kind of low-carbohydrate diet, an eating style that emphasizes consuming fats instead of carbs.
-Other styles of eating like the Warrior diet restrict the specific times at which you can consume food, with less restriction on specific food choices.
+Other styles of eating like the Warrior diet and intermittent fasting restrict the specific times at which you can consume food, with less restriction on specific food choices.

 In a recent issue of the Journal of the American College of Nutrition, the American Nutrition Association proposed the following definition for “personalized nutrition”:

 “a field that leverages human individuality to drive nutrition strategies that prevent, manage, and treat disease and optimize health.”

 It went on to more broadly define personalized nutrition into three sub-categories: science and data, professional education and training, and guidance and therapeutics.
 Other research highlights efforts to use advanced chemistry and artificial intelligence to study the human genome and create a personalized nutrition plan based on our DNA and microbiome, the tiny bacteria, fungi and other microbes that live in our guts.
 Preliminary scientific evidence has linked these personalized, genotype-based diets to the treatment of epilepsy, diabetes and even cancer.